techidaily/site-youtube-data/source/_posts/ed-2024-approved-effortless-transformation-of-your-youtube-content-into-webm.md

 ![YouTube video to WebM](https://images.wondershare.com/filmora/article-images/youtube-webm.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This online YouTube video converter is easy to use, and you won’t need a lot of time to figure out how to convert a file to the WebM format.
 Simply paste the video’s URL to the specified area of the screen, and click on the download button.
 What’s more, this platform enables you to download videos from Vimeo, Facebook, and more than 200 websites.
 The conversion process is quick and seamless, but you can’t convert multiple YouTube videos at the same time.
 Besides converting YouTube videos to WebM file format, you can also use this platform to save videos in MP4, MP3, 3GP and numerous other file formats.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 8\.  .
 [Office-Converter](https://www.office-converter.com/Convert-to-WebM)